john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 5. Designs the skill set of main character
 6. Paints and produces every parts of the main character with Clip Studio Paint (head, hair, eyes, arms, legs, etc)
 7. Models the main character with Live 2D
+8. Creates character animations with Live 2D
-8. Integrates the Live 2D module with Unity
+9. Integrates the Live 2D model with Unity
-9. Creates animation flow and implements the entity C# class
+10. Creates animation flow and implements the entity C# class
-10. Performs integration test on Unity, making sure the idea of voice control can be realized
+11. Performs integration test in Unity, making sure the idea of voice control can be realized
-11. Creates a simple monster
+12. Creates a simple monster
-12. Minimum valuable prototype completed
+13. Minimum valuable prototype completed

 Technical research with "very very very" simple GUI
 {% youtube ISUFTAOT7Sk %}